How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 I used the same wooden panels but extended them to 65 cm (25 inches) in width.

-Make sure that the frame is fully positioned on the wood if you have a metal frame, as I do.
-This way, you evenly spread the weight of the monitor over a long stretch.
+If you have a metal frame, like mine, make sure that the frame is fully positioned on the wood.
+This way, you evenly spread the monitor’s weight over a long stretch.

 How to configure it for Pi3D PictureFrame